buildtimetrend/service/README.md

 > **Remark :** When visiting `/dashboard` (without parameters), an overview of all hosted projects is displayed.

-### Service statistics
+### Service usage statistics

-Display a dashboard with Buildtime Trend service statistics
+Display a dashboard with Buildtime Trend service usage statistics

 - path : `/stats`